What Does a 360-Degree View of the Customer Really Mean?

 - The person who calls customer service with a question

-It’s easy to imagine how much more persuasive, relevant, and robust your contact with this customer could be.
+It’s easy to imagine how much more persuasive, relevant, and robust your contact and interaction with this customer could be.
 Your next email drip could include helpful tips about the product they called customer service about.
 It could suggest accessories for their purchase and fresh content that’s relevant to their interests.

 Making Marketing Smarter